 When you create a test, keep the following items in mind:

-A unique name avoiding the following characters:
+A unique name that avoids the following characters:

 A description for the test to clarify its intention and usage.

 The entity to verify with the test.

 After you assign an entity, you can run the test on that entity using the Test tab in the Trust Framework or Policy Manager pages.